GoogleCloudDataproc/hadoop-connectors/gcs/CONFIGURATION.md

 *   `fs.gs.bucket.delete.enable` (default: `false`)

-    If true, recursive delete on a path that refers to a Cloud Storage bucket itself or delete on that path when it is empty will result in deletion of the bucket itself.
-If false, any operation that normally would have deleted the bucket will be ignored.
+    If `true`, recursive delete on a path that refers to a Cloud Storage bucket itself or delete on that path when it is empty will result in deletion of the bucket itself.
+If `false`, any operation that normally would have deleted the bucket will be ignored.
 Setting to `false` preserves the typical behavior of `rm -rf /` which translates to deleting everything inside of root, but without clobbering the filesystem authority corresponding to that root path in the process.